Interesting Facts About Cheetahs For Kids

 7. Cheetahs Are Not Aggressive

-Though they hunt other animals such as Impala, Wildebeest, Gazelles, etc for food, however, these creatures are not aggressive by nature.
+Though they hunt other animals, such as Impala, Wildebeest, Gazelles, etc., for food, these creatures are not naturally aggressive.
 If they are approached by a more aggressive or larger animal, they will avoid any fight and even may give up their prey.

 8. Cheetahs Don’t Roar

-The roar of any big cat is enough to scare anyone, however, cheetahs don’t roar!
-It may come as a surprise to many but these animals let out chirping noise if they feel threatened and they make a purring sound when they are happy.
+The roar of any big cat is enough to scare anyone.
+However, cheetahs don’t roar!
+It may come as a surprise to many, but these animals let out chirping noises if they feel threatened, and they make a purring sound when they are happy.

 9. Cheetah’s Spots